DW01/traktor-docs/engine/architecture.md

 #### What's in the Core Toolbox?

 **Containers** are the data structures you'll use everywhere.
 Traktor provides `AlignedVector<T>` for arrays with specific memory alignment (important for SIMD optimization), `SmallMap<K, V>` for efficient lookups, `RefArray<T>` for collections of reference-counted objects, and `RefSet<T>` for unique collections.
-These aren't just wrappers around STL—they're optimized for the access patterns common in game engines.
+These aren't just wrappers around STL.
+They're optimized for the access patterns common in game engines.

 **Threading** support is crucial for modern games that need to use all available CPU cores.
 The Core provides classes like `Thread`, `Semaphore`, and `CriticalSection`, but most importantly, it offers a `JobQueue` system for distributing parallel work efficiently.
 Rather than spawning threads manually, you submit jobs that get executed by a managed thread pool.